kovmir/connben/README.md

 nc 127.0.0.1 8080 > /dev/null # Set YOUR IP and port.
 ```

-Multiple simultaneous connections are possible, each connection create two more
+Multiple simultaneous connections are possible, each connection creates two
-threads.
+more threads.